-Pages 257-258: IMPORTANT!
-In step 6 on page 257, the students choose Paste Remembers Layers.
+Pages 259-260: IMPORTANT!
+In step 6 on page 259, the students choose Paste Remembers Layers.
 Going forward, even in another document, this command is sticky.
 When students move to the next lesson, they either need to reset the preferences for Illustrator (as stated in the beginning of each lesson) OR deselect that command.
-If students are working straight into Lesson 9, this can cause an issue if it is not turned off.
+If students are working straight into Lesson 9, not turning it off can cause an issue.